Top High-Interest Savings Accounts in India

 Top 5 High-Yield Savings Accounts in India (2025)

-Below are the best banks offering high-interest savings accounts in India this year.
+Here are some of the best banks offering high-interest savings accounts in India:

 1. AU Small Finance Bank (Highest Interest)